fmascadri/PIV/README.md

 ### Generating PIV lab solutions
 Before starting the PIV analysis, the video of the flow must be processed into individual image.
-To do this, place the .mov video file in the `data/in` folder and run `videopreprocessing.m`.
+To do this, place the .mov video file in the `data/in` folder and run `frame_grab.m`.
 This script will process the video file into individual frames and save them in the `data/out' folder.

 To generate the lab solutions, run `lab.m`.
-This script will process the images and generate plots as required by the lab handout.
+This script will process the images and generate all plots as required by the lab handout.

-### Using the PIV package
-TODO